Andrew-on/simu4dissertation/README.md

 * R is installed on your system.
 * All required R packages are installed.
-* The files in this repository are placed in the appropriate working directory.
+* The files in this repository are placed in the same working directory.
 * Sufficient computational resources are available for the parallel simulation.

 The required packages can be installed using: